KaanGezgin/UnityCameraSnapshot/README.md

 # UnityCameraSnapshot
-This repository for Unitys camera snapshot mechanic
+This repository for snapshoting in game scenes.